Response Time Monitoring: Detect Slow Websites Early

 Response time monitoring is a critical complement to uptime monitoring.
 Going beyond "is it up?" to "is it fast?" helps maximize your clients' business outcomes.

 Learn more about monitoring configuration in the documentation.
-Try it hands-on at the Playground.
-Compare monitoring tools on the comparison page.
+Try it hands-on by signing up for free.
+Compare monitoring tools in our monitoring tool comparison.
 For monitoring basics, see "Server Monitoring Basics for Non-Engineers."